min-nguyen/p2p-rs/readme.md

 #### `block.rs`
 Provides the block and Proof-of-Work mining algorithm.
-- Block internals and block error types
+- Block internals.
-- Methods for hashing, mining, and validating a block.
+- Methods for hashing, mining, and validating blocks.
+- Result and error types from handling new blocks.

 ```sh
 cargo test block -- --no capture